WebStyleProduction24/startfact/wp-content/plugins/addons-for-visual-composer/readme.txt

 = 1.1 =
 * New elements - Responsive Tabs and Accordion of variety of styles
-* Fixed a bug that caused many elements to become uneditable in VC editor
+* Fixed a bug that caused many elements to become uneditable in WPBakery Page Builder editor
 * New services element style
 * Ability to choose entry meta contents for carousel and grid
 * Ability to set a link to the clients website in clients element